 Clinical outcome data

-The SCI laboratory is obliged to maintain a record of clinical outcome data for all transplants involving products processed in the laboratory.
-This is an essential aspect of assuring the quality of processing.
-A clinical outcome form will be sent to the referring consultant or an agreed representative after every HPC transplant or TC-T (DLI).
+The Stem Cell Laboratory is legally obliged to maintain a record of clinical outcome data for all transplants involving products processed in the laboratory.
+This is an essential aspect of assuring the quality of processing, and a HTA licensing requirement.

 A regular audit of cryopreserved material will be circulated to all Consultants annually.
-Clinical grade storage will be maintained until a written request for disposal is received by the SCI laboratory.
+Clinical grade storage will be maintained until a written request for discard (FRM 1960) is received by the SCI laboratory.
 Consultants will be asked to provide consent to dispose of products from deceased patients (by incineration) unless prior consent has been obtained for the products to be used for non-commercial research purposes.